blankoslo/Pizza.v3/README.md

 ### Good to know

+The legacy React app from PizzaBot.v2 is located in application/frontend.
+This is only used as a reference point for the new frontend with Next.js

 Locales doesnt work properly in the alpine container used, meaning it's not a bug if stuff is localized wrong, such as the time string send in pizza event invites.

 ### Production